Susan Maria Sica

-Susan Maria Sica (born 22 January 1998) is an Italian épée fencer, competing for Great Britain and as of 2024 is the current national champion.
-Her club is S.S.
+Susan Maria Sica (born 22 January 1998) is an Italian-born épée fencer, competing for Great Britain and five-times British national champion.

+Biography

+Sica's club was S.S.
 Lazio Scherma Ariccia.

 In her first season competing for Great Britain, Sica finished 24th in the World Championships in Budapest, Hungary, losing to Violetta Kolobova.
 In addition, Sica has competed for Great Britain at numerous World Cups, Satellites and European Circuit events.

+In 2026 Sica won her fifth title at the British Fencing Championships after winning previous titles in 2019, 2022, 2024 and 2025.